Cheap and easy cod with pesto recipe

 - After 10 minutes of cooking the potatoes and fish together, add your tomatoes to the tray.
 You can add these whole or chopped in half (we'd recommend the latter).

 It's time to stop living off food that's not satisfying your body, or your tastebuds.
-This cod with pesto recipe is not only enough to keep you full for the whole evening, but it also tastes fantastic and is simple to make too.
+This cod with pesto recipe is not only enough to keep you full for the whole evening, but it also tastes great and is simple to make too.

 Try this recipe out for yourself and see how easy it is to whip up a really great tasting dinner.